“Thousands of BC stratas used the deferral provision to avoid the cost — often to the detriment of future buyers.”

 What This Means for BC Strata Buyers

-- Request the most recent depreciation report as part of your strata documents package.
+- Request the most recent depreciation report as part of your strata documents package (Form B and strata package).

 - Confirm it is dated within the last five years.